roccoblues/snake/README.md

 ```
 Game of snake

-Usage: snake [OPTIONS] [MODE]
+Usage: snake [OPTIONS]

-Arguments:
-  [MODE]
-          Mode

-          [default: normal]

-          Possible values:
-          - normal:    You control the snake
-          - arcade:    You control the snake and it gets faster with every food eaten
-          - autopilot: The computer controls the snake

 Options:
-  -i, --interval <INTERVAL>
-          Snake advance interval in ms
+  -i, --interval <INTERVAL>    Snake advance interval in ms [default: 150]

-          [default: 150]

-  -g, --grid-size <GRID_SIZE>
-          Width and height of the grid
+  -g, --grid-size <GRID_SIZE>  Width and height of the grid [default: 20]

-          [default: 20]
+      --no-obstacles           Don't draw obstacles on the grid
+      --autopilot              Autopilot mode - the computer controls the snake
+      --arcade                 Arcade mode - the snake gets faster with every food eaten
 ```

 ### Keybindings